geirev/LBM/README.md

 git remote add upstream git://github.com:geirev/LBM popd
 ```
-or, if you have not set up git-ssh
+or, if you have not set up git-ssh (or see instructions below)
 ```bash
 git clone git@github.com:<userid>/LBM.git
 pushd LBM